Chymyst/chymyst-core/README.md

 JC has these features that are similar to actors:

-- the user's code does not explicitly work with threads / mutexes / semaphores / locks
+- the user's code does not explicitly work with threads / mutexes / semaphores / locks / monitors
 - concurrent processes interact by message-passing
 - messages carry immutable data
 - JC processes start automatically when messages of certain type become available, just as actors run automatically when a message is received